Complete Guide to African Lion Behavior

 Hunting and Diet

 Lions are powerful predators, and their hunting behavior is a fascinating display of teamwork and strategy.
 Lionesses do the majority of the hunting for the pride.
 They often hunt in coordinated groups, using their numbers to their advantage to stalk and ambush prey.
 Their diet consists mainly of medium to large-sized mammals, such as wildebeest, zebra, and buffalo.
 While lionesses are the primary hunters, the males are responsible for protecting the pride and its territory from rival lions.
 They will also participate in hunts, especially for larger prey like buffalo or giraffe.
-Our safari advisors can recommend the best parks for witnessing a lion hunt.
+Our safari operators can recommend the best parks for witnessing a lion hunt.

 Communication and Roaring